 Camp Position Types

-Below is a quick overview of the camp Teaching Artist Positions in which we frequently hire:
+Below is a quick overview of the criteria for the camp Teaching Artist Positions which we frequently hire:

-Theater Specialist: Willingness and interest in participating in a Children's Theater Program.
+Theater Specialist: Teachers who are willing and interested in leading a Children's Theater Program.
 Have attended camp as staff or camper or other relevant experience in childcare.

-Theater Director: Extensive experience in educational theater programming in recreational settings including supervision of theater staff.
+Theater Director: Teachers with extensive experience in educational theater programming in recreational settings including supervision of theater staff.

-Specialty Instructor: Personal/professional background in Dance, Set/Prop Making, Costume Design, Tech/AV, Visual Arts.
+Specialty Instructor: Artists with personal/professional background in Dance, Set/Prop Making, Costume Design, Tech/AV, or Visual Arts.
 Musicians with ability to accompany musicals on piano or lead songs on a guitar.

 Perks & Benefits